 Connecting the floppy drive motor to the Arduino

-This may be the harder part.
+This may be the trickier part.
 You need to connect at least two pins of the IDE cable to the Arduino and address it using digitalWrite's.

+This article shows the pinout of the floppy IDE cable.
+There are 34 pins, where the uneven 17 of them are all GND.
 You don't need to connect the GND pins of the floppy drive as long as you share GND of Arduino and your PSU.
-The even ones (2, 4, 6 and so on) are the pins we connect to the ardiuno.
+The even ones (2, 4, 6, and so on) are the pins we connect to the Arduino.

 We need to connect the following:

 - 14: Drive select enables or disables the motor and also the LED.
-This is useful if you want the LED only to be active when you hear a tone but clearly optional.
+This is useful if you want the LED to display visual activity when you hear a tone but clearly optional.

-- 20: Step steps the motor by one step by changing it from HIGH to LOW.
+- 20: Step moves the motor by one step when changed from HIGH to LOW.

 - 18: Dir controls the direction of the motor.
-You should change it every step so your motor vibrates.
-Personally, I prefer vibrating over moving up and down as moving is not very loud and doesn't sound very good either.
+You can either change it every step so your motor vibrates.
+Personally, I prefer vibrating over sliding up and down as moving is not very loud and doesn't sound very good either.

 When using my source code, you need to connect a button for the "skip song" function.
 Schematics are here.